 Some people can have very strong personality traits that shape how they buy products or view companies.
 Due to this strong affinity to a trait, your brand must mirror it in order to get these types of individuals interested in buying from you.
 An example of this type of psychographic is of those who are staunchly against animal testing.
 For this psychographic audience to be interested in buying a cosmetic product, it must not have been tested on animals or be linked to animal cruelty in order for it to adhere to this standard.
 Brands must ensure that, whatever traits their products represent, they aren’t sacrificing them or they will lose their following and earn themselves negative press.

 Some people can have very strong personality traits that shape how they buy products or view companies.
 Due to this strong affinity to a trait, your brand must mirror it in order for these types of people to be interested in buying from you.
 An example of this type of psychographic is of those who are staunchly against animal testing.
 For this psychographic audience to be interested in buying a cosmetic product it must not have been tested on animals or be linked to animal cruelty in order for it to adhere to this standard.
 Brands must ensure that whatever traits their products represent they must not sacrifice them or they will lose their following and earn themselves negative press.

 Activity, Interest, and Opinion (or AIO for short)

-Equip with the above information and the means to collect it, you can build a great campaign to increase sales, engagement, or customer loyalty, to guarantee the future success of your business.
+Equipped with the above information and the means to collect it, you can build a great psychographic marketing campaign to increase sales, engagement, or customer loyalty.

 Without the help of customer feedback and understanding their main audience from more than a demographic perspective, Dropbox would not have been able to create a brand that represents the majority of customers who do business with them: trusting, organized, and tech-savvy people and businesses who are looking for ways to get some time back in their day.